irslabdgist/irslabdgist.github.io/_pages/contact.md

 ### Preferred Qualifications

-* Fundamental knowledge of Signal Processing (signals and systems, digital signal processing) and Machine Learning
+* Fundamental knowledge of Signal Processing (Signals and Systems, Digital Signal Processing) and Machine Learning
 * Familiarity with MATLAB or Python
 * Experience with open-source development platforms like Github &nbs&nbs&nbs (These are proferred not mandatory---enthusiasm matters most!)